GetSafariTours

 The Short Answer: How Safe is Tanzania Right Now?

-• On Safari: You are in a controlled environment, often in remote parks like the Serengeti.
-Crime here is virtually non-existent.
-Your safety concerns are nature-based (animals, insects).
+• On safari: You are in a controlled environment, often in remote parks like the Serengeti.
+Crime is virtually non-existent.
+Your concerns are nature-based (animals, insects).

-• In Cities: In urban hubs like Dar es Salaam or Arusha, you are in a developing city with wealth disparity.
-Here, flashing a smartphone or walking in unlit areas makes you a target for theft.
+• In cities: Dar es Salaam, Arusha, and Stone Town have visible wealth disparity.
+Flashing a smartphone or walking in unlit areas makes you a target for theft.

 Regional Safety Breakdown (Where to Go & What to Avoid)